 How to respond to flexible working requests

-However, even though employers are not legally obliged to accept a flexible working request, they must still deal with any request in a ‘reasonable manner’.
-This is the case under both the existing and new law around flexible working.
-Once the new reforms come into force, the employer must also consult with the employee who has made the request before making any decision to refuse this, where it will be unlawful for an employer to refuse the application unless they have discussed available options with the employee.
+The employer must consult with the employee before making any decision to refuse their request, where it will be unlawful for an employer to refuse the application unless they have discussed available options with the employee.

 If the employer is happy to approve the request without discussion, they will not be required to consult with the employee.
 If a consultation is necessary, a meeting should be arranged as soon as possible so that a decision can be made within the statutory timeframe.
 Under the new law, the employer must reach their decision within two months of the request being made, unless a longer period is agreed between the employer and employee.

-The overall net effect of the reforms should be for employers to deal with flexible working requests more quickly and efficiently, while thinking creatively about what is possible in terms of viable changes, in conjunction with the employee.
+The overall net effect of the changes are to enable employers to deal with flexible working requests more quickly and efficiently, while thinking creatively about what is possible in terms of viable changes, in conjunction with the employee.
 Where the employer and employee have explored all available options, but the employer is unable to accommodate the flexibility requested, the employer will still be able to prioritise the needs of their business, but the employer must provide clear, written reasons for rejecting the request.

-There is no express obligation under either the existing or new law for employers to offer an appeal following a refusal of a flexible working request.
+There is no express obligation for employers to offer an appeal following a refusal of a flexible working request.
 However, as part of dealing with a request in a reasonable manner, not least once the revised statutory Code of Practice comes into effect, employers are strongly advised to proactively offer appeals.

 Do employers have to accept a flexible working request?

-An employer is not legally bound to accept a flexible working request.
-However, the revisions in the draft statutory Acas Code of Practice will encourage employers to take a positive approach to flexible working so that requests are not rejected by default without due consideration, together with an open dialogue about what may be workable all round.
+An employer is not legally bound to accept a flexible working request, but employers are encouraged under the ACAS guidance to take a positive approach to flexible working so that requests are not rejected by default without due consideration, together with an open dialogue about what may be workable all round.

 By recognising the importance of flexibility for the employee, and listening carefully to what they have to say, this can often help the parties to find a mutually acceptable way forward, even if the request cannot be agreed in full.
 For example, where an employee has asked to work from home 3 days a week and from the office 2 days a week, it may be possible for the employer to agree to a 2/3 split hybrid-working arrangement instead.